wutthichod/wutthichod/README.md

 ## wutthichod ⚡

 Hello test
 test: yo
 yo: gurt

-gurt: ??

 <!--
 **wutthichod/wutthichod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.